-That drugstore staple does more than just make a nice bath time soak.
+That drugstore staple does more than just make a nice bath-time soak.
 See what an Epsom salt bath can do for you.

 One of the most popular uses of an Epsom salt bath is to help soothe away muscle aches after a hard workout or a long day of work.
 Some believe that the chemical composition of the salt—magnesium sulfate—can be absorbed by the skin to help block receptors from feeling the pain.
 While it is true that taking magnesium blocks pain receptors, it’s not as clear if sitting in a bath is as effective, says Amy Baxter, MD, founder and CEO of MMJ Labs, and clinical associate professor with the Medical College of Georgia.
 So it may be the magnesium helping or it may just be the warm, relaxing bath.
 Either way, we’ll take it.
-Learn the truth about Epsom salts.

-It can help soothe arthritis
+It may help soothe arthritis